 For example, the average consumer believes you need at lease a 10 percent down payment and a credit score of 650 to secure a mortgage — when, in reality, you only need a down payment of 3 percent and a credit score of 580 to qualify.
 Most consumers (a whopping 77 percent) aren’t even aware that low down payment mortgage programs exist.

-Don’t let your misconceptions about mortgages hold you back from buying your dream home.
+The Takeaway: Don’t let your misconceptions about mortgages hold you back from buying your dream home.
 Getting a mortgage might be more attainable than you originally believed — even if you have a less-than-perfect credit score or a smaller down payment.